GridPlus/gridplus-sdk/docs/index.md

 ## Requesting the Signature

-With the transaction params set, we can request the signature using the method outlined below.
-Upon receipt of the request, the Lattice will display the contents of your transaction data and wait for the user to authorize.
+Once you build the data needed, you can request a signature using the following pattern:

 ```
-client.sign(opts, (err, signedTx) => {
+client.sign(signOpts, (err, signedTx) => {

 })
 ```